jeremyscalpello/node-2fa/README.md

 API
 ---

-### generateSecret()
+### generateSecret(options)

-generates a 32-character secret (keep user specific, store in DB), a uri (if you want to make your own QR / barcode) and a d2irect link to a QR code served via HTTPS by the Google Chart API
+returns an object containing a 32-character secret (keep user specific, store in DB), a uri (if you want to make your own QR / barcode) and a d2irect link to a QR code served via HTTPS by the Google Chart API

+options is an object containing `name` which is the name of your app that will show up when the user scans the QR code and `account` which can be the username and will also show up in the user's app.
+Both parameters are optional

 ### generateToken(secret)

-generates a 6-digit token
+returns an object containing a 6-character token

 ### verifyToken(secret, token)